 - 1) Business Operations Advisory Subcommittee: This subcommittee shall provide advice on opportunities for improvements in business processes and operations inside DoD.
-Members of this subcommittee must have substantial experience in, but not limited to: supply chain and logistics, contract and vendor management, real property management, information technology and data management, human resources management, financial management, and renewable energy and climate. - 2) Business Transformation Advisory Subcommittee: This subcommittee shall provide advice that assists the DoD with large scale or enterprise strategic, organizational, and management transformations and improvements.
-Members of this subcommittee must have substantial experience in, but not limited to: addressing current and future challenges and opportunities in business transformation, illustrating or evaluating the vale and implications of new organizational constructs, impactful innovations, and improved technologies and processes from both the public and private sector. - 3) Talent Management, Culture, & Diversity Advisory Subcommittee: This subcommittee shall provide advice on the dynamics of the DoD's workforce and the application of private sector and academic best practices.
-Members of this subcommittee must have substantial experience in, but not limited to: strategic human resources management, leadership development, talent management, and retention of employees. - 7.
-Other: As nominees are considered for appointment to the DBB, the DoD adheres to the Office of Management and Budget's Revised Guidance on Appointment of Lobbyists to Federal Advisory Committees, Boards, and Commissions (79 F.R.
+Members of this subcommittee must have substantial experience in, but not limited to, supply chain and logistics, contract and vendor management, real property management, information technology and data management, human resources management, financial management, and renewable energy and climate. - 2) Business Transformation Advisory Subcommittee: This subcommittee shall provide advice that assists the DoD with large scale or enterprise strategic, organizational, and management transformations and improvements.
+Members of this subcommittee must have substantial experience in, but not limited to, addressing current and future challenges and opportunities in business transformation, illustrating or evaluating the value and implications of new organizational constructs, impactful innovations, and improved technologies and processes from both the public and private sector; ensuring DoD remains current on state of the art commercial innovation in regards to large scale or enterprise-wide business transformation; and larg scale or enterprise-wide business transformation. - 3) Talent Management, Culture, & Diversity Advisory Subcommittee: This subcommittee shall provide advice on the dynamics of the DoD's workforce and the application of private sector and academic best practices.
+Members of this subcommittee must have substantial experience in, but not limited to, strategic human resources management, leadership development, talent management, recruitment and retention of employees, creating a diverse and innovative workforce, upskilling and reskilling employees, and improving overall culture and attitudes.

+- 7. Other: As nominees are considered for appointment to the DBB, the DoD adheres to the Office of Management and Budget's Revised Guidance on Appointment of Lobbyists to Federal Advisory Committees, Boards, and Commissions (79 F.R.
 27482; August 13, 2014) and the rules and regulations issued by the Office of Government Ethics. - 8.
-Date Prepared/Updated: November 2, 2021
+Date Prepared: July 1, 2022